Artificial intelligence: History

 In 2024, AI patents in China and the US numbered more than three-fourths of AI patents worldwide.
 Though China had more AI patents, the US had 35% more patents per AI patent-applicant company than China.

 The study of mechanical or "formal" reasoning began with philosophers and mathematicians in antiquity.
 The study of logic led directly to Alan Turing's theory of computation, which suggested that a machine, by shuffling symbols as simple as "0" and "1", could simulate any conceivable form of mathematical reasoning.
 This, along with concurrent discoveries in cybernetics, information theory and neurobiology, led researchers to consider the possibility of building an "electronic brain".
 (Note: "Electronic brain" was the term used by the press around this time.)
 They developed several areas of research that would become part of AI, such as McCulloch and Pitts design for "artificial neurons" in 1943, and Turing's influential 1950 paper 'Computing Machinery and Intelligence', which introduced the Turing test and showed that "machine intelligence" was plausible.

 The field of AI research was founded at a workshop at Dartmouth College in 1956.
 (Note: Daniel Crevier wrote, "the conference is generally recognized as the official birthdate of the new science."
 Russell and Norvig called the conference "the inception of artificial intelligence.")
-The attendees became the leaders of AI research in the 1960s.
+The first AI program, Logic Theorist, was presented at the workshop, created by future Turing Award winner Allen Newell and future Nobel Laureate Herbert A. Simon, in collaboration with J. C. Shaw.
+Many of the workshop attendees became the leaders of AI research in the 1960s.
 (Note: Russell and Norvig wrote "for the next 20 years the field would be dominated by these people and their students.")
 They and their students produced programs that the press described as "astonishing": (Note: Russell and Norvig wrote, "it was astonishing whenever a computer did anything kind of smartish".) computers were learning checkers strategies, solving word problems in algebra, proving logical theorems and speaking English.
 (Note: The programs described are Arthur Samuel's checkers program for the IBM 701, Daniel Bobrow's STUDENT, Newell and Simon's Logic Theorist and Terry Winograd's SHRDLU.)
 Artificial intelligence laboratories were set up at a number of British and U.S. universities in the latter 1950s and early 1960s.